synergy-design-system/synergy-design-system/packages/mcp/metadata/static/setup/icon-usage.md

 The `createSpriteSheet` function is provided by the `@synergy-design-system/assets` package.
 It takes an array of icon keys and returns a string representation of the SVG sprite sheet, intended to be saved into the file system.
+You may also provide an optional second argument to specify the icon set to use, either `sick2018` or `sick2025`.
+If not provided, it will default to `sick2018` for Synergy V2 and `sick2025` for Synergy V3.
 As we do not know how exactly you want to use the spritesheet, we will just print it to the console in the following example.

 ```typescript